Zebiano/Labeler/README.md

 ```

 ## Issues
 You tell me.
 Make sure to check the [issues](https://github.com/zebscripts/Labeler/issues) out, I'll try my best to keep them updated!
-And since you're there already, might as well take a look at the default labels as those are the ones shipped with this package.
+And since you're there already, might as well take a look at the default labels, as those are the ones shipped with this package.